aravindakrishnanl/HealthGPT/README.md

 # HealthGPT

 HealthGPT is a GPT-style language model designed for the medical domain.
-Trained from scratch on a 22 MB dataset (~0.5M tokens), this project aims to generate accurate, context-aware responses to a wide range of medical queries.
+Trained from scratch on a vocabulary and medical dataset, this project aims to generate accurate, context-aware responses to a wide range of medical queries.
 It’s built to assist with understanding common medical questions, provide insights into health-related topics, and serve as a foundation for AI-driven healthcare solutions.

 ---